More about Kubernetes Storage

 - An Introduction to Kubernetes

 Kubernetes offers a storage architecture that is quite complex, but very powerful.
-It lets you define generic storage units called “volumes” and use them to save data created by containers, and share data between containers.
+It lets you create storage volumes without knowledge of the underlying infrastructure.
+Kubernetes storage volumes are provisioned based on the underlying storage availability and can be used to save data created by containers and to share data between containers.

 In this article, you will learn: